-A number of software features are included in the factory-programmed firmware.
-The power and flexibility of the embedded Cold-Fire V1 MCU core associated with the high performance 3-axis accelerometer give new and unprecedented capabilities to the MMA955xL devices family.
+A selection of the software features are included in the factory-programmed firmware for some devices.
+Users may add their own features with user firmware.
+The power and flexibility of the embedded ColdFire V1 MCU core associated with the high performance 3-axis accelerometer give new and unprecedented capabilities to the MMA955xL devices family.